- What We Do

 - Contact UsFree Initial Consultation You may email the information below or contact us by phone at 248-723-5190.

-How Is Property and Debt Divided in a Michigan Divorce?
+What is Separate vs. Marital Property in a Michigan Divorce?